Adedoyin-Abass/Password_Manager/README.md

 ## Installation
 To run this project, you'll need to install the following dependencies:
-  1. Python
+  1. Python:
-     To run this on `Linux`, you should use the script `sudo apt install python3` To run on `macOS`, use `brew install python`
+     To run this on `Linux`, you should use the script `sudo apt install python3`.
+     To run on `macOS`, use `brew install python`.
-  2. Cryptography library
+  3. Cryptography library:
      In your terminal, use `pip install cryptography`.

 ## How It Works